usememos/dotcom/content/blog/20k-github-stars-in-2-years.md

 As we peer into the future, Memos remains unwavering in its commitment to a set of fundamental principles that will continue to guide its journey:

 - **Exploring More Possibilities in Note-taking and Social Interaction**: We're excited to discover new possibilities in note-taking and social engagement.
-Mainly, we'll focus on enhancing the connectivity between notes and making social features more user-friendly."
+Mainly, we'll focus on enhancing the connectivity between notes and making social features more user-friendly.

 - **Optimizing Functionality While Preserving Code Quality**: While we work on expanding and enhancing features, our primary goal is to ensure that every line of code contributes meaningfully to the user experience.